deniztotuk/Arenosa-SV/README.md

 This script takes `.weir.fst` files as input and plots them.
 Top 1% of Fst values has red coloring and each chromosome is highlighted by different colors.

+This script saves `fst_plot.png` file in home directory as an output.